Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 Dragon Collection combines traditional CCG with simple Pokémon-style gameplay.
 To build really formidable attack and defense decks, you will need to complete quests.
 Besides the usual fetch quests, you will be battling opponents for monster cards.
 Cards you collect in the battle arena can be combined with rare cards to make them more powerful.

 The game’s creature-collection feature lets you use those mean machines to attract more creature cards and enhance them.
 The game also features an alliance system that lets other online players join your team and defeat enemies on the battleground.
-Card artwork isn’t animated, but boasts excellent anime-style visuals, in the style of Dragon Ball Z. You will fall in love with these adorable creatures.
+Card artwork isn’t animated, but they boast excellent anime-style visuals in the style of Dragon Ball Z. You will fall in love with these adorable creatures.